parkergauthier/YouTorial/README.md

 # YouTorial

 ## Goal
 YouTube's own recommendation engine relies on a variety of factors, some metrics visible to users (likes, views, etc.), and some (personalized results, promoted/sponsored videos, viral hits, etc.) that affect the videos recommended to users.
 In particular, searches for 'how-to' and tutorial videos tend to return results of varying quality and relevance.
-Our goal for this project is build our own recommendation algorithm that uses sentiment analysis of comments, likes/dislike ratios, views, video lengths, objectivity scores, and other key metrics.
+Our goal for this project is build our own recommendation algorithm that uses sentiment analysis of comments, likes, views, video lengths, objectivity scores, and other key metrics.

 ## Methodology